 Precincts are small-ish divisions of land, usually encompassing a few hundred voters.
 Because of differences in population density, precincts are much smaller in the cities compared to more rural areas.
 Washington has 7,354 of 'em, here's what they all look like together:

 Becoming a PCO means one of those precincts is your turf!
-And it's your job to get voters in your precinct engaged and participating in democracy.
+And it's your job to get voters in your precinct engaged and participating in democracy, and reminding them to vote during election season.
 But you'll get some help — your local Democratic Party can set you up for success with training and materials, and you can appoint neighbors to help you out and share the work load, too.

-Being a PCO also comes with a few special privileges.
-It's a fairly small commitment, with a huge impact on your local community, by boosting voter turnout, keeping your neighbors engaged with legislative happenings in Olympia, and making their voices heard.
+In return, being a PCO also comes with a few special privileges.
+All in all, it's a fairly small commitment, with a huge impact on your local community, by boosting voter turnout, keeping your neighbors engaged with legislative happenings in Olympia, and making their voices heard.

 Glad you asked — here's five great reasons to file for PCO:

 We often talk about the need for our elected officials to represent us, and that holds true at all levels.
-Not everybody can run for President, the highest level, but anybody can sign up to be a leader in their neighborhood.
+Not everybody has the desire to run for President, but just about anybody can sign up to be a leader in their neighborhood.